jcampbellGoPuff/main-repo/desktop-tools/README.md

     iterate
 ```

-The extra arguments to `find` and `egrep` ignore typically uninteresting files that appear in Node.js projects.
-It also skips binary files, and uses NULL-delimiting options in `xargs` and `egrep` to handle file names with spaces.
+This means the file names will be searched only when they are recognized by `git`, when they are not binary (i.e., non-textual) files, and the NULL-delimiting options in `git ls-files`, `xargs` and `egrep` will be provided to handle file names that contain spaces.

 ---